frankwillard/NBA-Web-Scraper-And-ANN/README.md

 A testing dataset was then collected using data from the NBA 2022 regular season.

+In scraping the dataset, several variables were feature engineered from the Basketball Reference data including won_last and won_last_3 (lag features of previous championships in the last 1 and 3 years respectively), Win Loss Percentage (as several seasons varied in length due to lockout such that it is a better predictor of regular season performance)

 A further explanation of the variables collected in the dataset can be found in the [Data Dictionary](https://github.com/frankwillard/NBA-Web-Scraper-And-ANN/blob/main/data/Data%20Dictionary.md).

 <br/>